mmastrapasqua7/university/Sistemi operativi/4_Thread_and_Process.md

 ### Mutual exclusion

-a guarantee that if one thread is ecevuting within the critical section, the other will be prevented from doing so
+a guarantee that if one thread is executing within the critical section, the other will be prevented from doing so